bpython/curtsies/docs/FmtStr.rst

    str(full)
    print(full)

-We start here with such a complicated example because it you only need something simple like:
+We start here with such a complicated example because if you only need something simple like:

 .. python_terminal_session::